jaimeraynaud/scicomp_project/README.md

 3. **Python code:**
       - inside `scicomp_project`, access `python_visualizations` folder and open the file `main.py`
-      - go to line 41, 42, 43 and 44, here for each `.csv` file change the number in the end which indicates the dimension matrices you want to visualize (R, H and T), this number needs to be less or equal than **k_max**.
+      - go to line 41, 42, 43 and 44, here for each `.csv` file change the number in the end, which indicates the dimension of the matrices you want to visualize (R, H and T), this number needs to be less or equal than **k_max**.
 For our results, we set it as **k_max** then, for example, the file will be like that `R_gs_200.csv`

 ## 1. Executing Rust Code